nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 console.log(text.charCodeAt(1));    // 57271
 ```

-In this example, a single Unicode character is represented using surrogate pairs, and as such, the JavaScript string operations treat the string as having two 16-bit characters.
+The single Unicode character `"𠮷"` is represented using surrogate pairs, and as such, the JavaScript string operations above treat the string as having two 16-bit characters.
 That means:

-* The `length` of `text` is 2.
+* The `length` of `text` is 2, when it should be 1.
-* A regular expression trying to match a single character fails.
+* A regular expression trying to match a single character fails because it thinks there are two characters.
-* The `charAt()` method is unable to return a valid character string.
+* The `charAt()` method is unable to return a valid character string, because neither set of 16 bits corresponds to a character code.

-The `charCodeAt()` method returns the appropriate 16-bit number for each code unit, but that is the closest you could get to the real value in ECMAScript 5.
+The `charCodeAt()` method also just can't identify the character properly.
+It returns the appropriate 16-bit number for each code unit, but that is the closest you could get to the real value of `text` in ECMAScript 5.

-ECMAScript 6 enforces UTF-16 string encoding.
+ECMAScript 6, on the other hand, enforces UTF-16 string encoding to eliminate problems like these.
 Standardizing string operations based on this character encoding means that JavaScript can support functionality designed to work specifically with surrogate pairs.
 The rest of this section discusses a few key examples of that functionality.

 ### The codePointAt() Method